itsDigvijaysing/What-I-Learned/IITH/Advanced Data Structure.md

        - If \( P(r) \neq 0 \), declare \( f(x) \neq g(x) \) (not identical).
      - **Correctness:** The correctness of this randomized approach depends on how likely it is that the functions are identical or not.
 If the algorithm says "identical," it is checking whether \( r \) is a root of \( P(x) \).
 The probability of falsely declaring functions identical is minimized by testing multiple roots.

-#### 2. **Randomized Algorithms:**
-   - **Randomized Quick Sort:**
-     - A variant of quicksort where the pivot element is chosen randomly to ensure a good average-case performance, reducing the likelihood of worst-case scenarios.

-   - **Randomized Min-Cut:**
-     - Karger's algorithm was likely discussed here, where random edges are contracted to find the minimum cut in a graph.
-The randomness helps avoid local minima and improves the chances of finding the global minimum cut.

-   - **Polynomial Identity Testing (PIT):**
+#### 2. **Polynomial Identity Testing (PIT):**
 - This is the process where the algorithm checks if \( f(x) = g(x) \) by evaluating at random points.
 PIT is used in algorithms to probabilistically determine if two polynomials are identical without explicitly expanding them.

 #### 3. **Correctness of Algorithms:**
-   - **Insertion Sort:**
-     - Discussed as a deterministic algorithm.
-The lecture might have covered how insertion sort works and how to prove its correctness (i.e., it correctly sorts the input).
-     - **Correctness Proof:** Likely involves showing that after each insertion, the array remains sorted.

    - **Verifier for Algorithm Output:**
-     - They might have discussed the concept of using a verifier to check if the output of an algorithm is correct.
+     - To check if the output of an algorithm is correct.
 For instance, in sorting, a verifier would check that the output list is sorted and contains all the elements of the original list.

 ### Key Takeaways: